rockiger/akiee/backlog.md

 - [ ] Two possibilities 1.
 New Window,Tab with Deteils.
 2. Preview like in Geary, tbd.

+## TODO As a person who plans a FUTURE task, I want to add a DOING-date (scheduled) for a task, that I can forget about tasks that have no urgency right now, but will be in my DOING's when I need them.

+acceptance criteria

+- [ ] choose a DOING-date in the entry field
+- [ ] jumps (only) from TODO to DOING on the given date

-## TODO As a user I want that the filter buttons have the same color as the states, that I can make a connection between them.
+## TODO As a User I want to syncronize my tasks via dropbox and similar services, that I can add tasks from every computer I have access to.

-acc:
-- [ ] green for doing
-- [ ] blue for todo
+acceptance criteria:

+- [X] reload all task if files is changed
-- [ ] grey for done
+- [ ] Offer a file dialog to choose the path of the liveflow-file

 ## TODO As a user I want akie appearing suitable to my operating system, that it feels like a native app: